practicingruby/practicing-ruby-paid/posts/v1/010-uses-for-modules.md

 Upon reflection, I wonder to myself whether the upsides of these techniques outweigh the cost of explaining them.
 I don't really have a definitive answer to that question, but it's really something I think about often.

 On the one hand, I feel that users of Ruby should have an ingrained understanding of its object system.
-Afterall, these are actually fairly straightforward techniques once you understand how things work under the hood.
+After all, these are actually fairly straightforward techniques once you understand how things work under the hood.
 It's also true that you can't really claim to understand Ruby's object system without fully understanding these examples.
 Having a weak understanding of how Ruby's objects work is sure to rob you of the joy of working in Ruby, so for this reason, I feel like 'dumbing down' our code would be a bad thing.

 On the other hand, I think that for the small gains yielded by using these techniques, we require those who are reading our code to understand a whole score of details that are unique to Ruby.
 When you consider that by changing a couple lines of code, you can have a design which is not much worse but is understandable by pretty much anyone who has programmed in an OO language before, it's certainly tempting to cater to the lowest common denominator.